joaquinbembhy/Python-Data-Science/Titanic-ML/README.md

-# House-Pricing-Regression-Techniques
+# Titanic---Machine-Learning-from-Disaster

-This project is based on the Kaggle Competition ["House Prices - Advanced Regression Techniques"](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/).
-The aim of it was to improve on skills in data science.
+Titanic Kaggle competition submission

+This project was based on several different online notebooks as reference.
+The objective of this project was to have learn while investigating and watching other people do their own Titanic notebook analysis.
+The final goal was to mix up several knowledge and procedures and make a submission.

 Libraries used:
-* Scikit-learn
-* Numpy
+- Numpy
-* Pandas
+- Pandas
-* Matplotlib
+- Matplotlib
-* Seaborn
+- Seaborn

-Also, different online sources and notebooks where used as learning material and also try to replicate workframe procedures.

-The final submission was made and I was placed 4440 on the leaderboard.

-In the future, further work is going to be made in order to improve the score.
+- Scikit Learn